ClarytyLLC/docs/src/docs/aiware/install/prereq.md

 # Pre-requisites
 aiWARE requires a Linux box or Linux VM running on a supported chipset (ARM64 or AMD64).
-It is not natively compatible with Windows or MacOS.
-You can use Ubuntu Linux running on VirtualBox VM to achieve successful installation on a Mac.
+It is not natively compatible with Windows.

 # Environment Variables
 These may be set before the agent installer is run.
 At least `AIWARE_MODE` must be set.